 The festival will once again host a talented mix of local artists offering paintings, photographs, pottery, silk-screening, bath and body care, stained glass, jewelry, woodworking, textiles, ceramics, kids’ items and much more.

 Non-profits, local companies and a variety of food vendors will also participate.
 Takoma’s indie businesses will be open and welcoming visitors.
-Kids love the festival with crafts, face painting, inflatables and FUN!

 Grab a mug for The Crawl for discounted pours at Takoma restaurants, bars and cafes.
 Mugs will be available for purchase at the festival info booth across from 7000 Carroll Avenue.